Search over 5 Border Terrier dogs across Australia

 Grooming

-Brush their coats once a week.
+Brush their coats weekly.

 Origins